-A survey of Transport Canada employees who telecommute three days a week experienced a
+Prior to the pandemic, a survey of Transport Canada employees who telecommuted three days a week experienced a

-In addition, telecommuting provides an opportunity to create a more harmonious balance between home and work commitments.
-Three-fourths of employees polled said the ability to work from home was their most desired family-friendly job perk.
+Telecommuting provides an opportunity to create a more harmonious balance between home and work commitments.
+Three-fourths of the employees from the Transport Canada employees polled said the ability to work from home was their most desired family-friendly job perk.

-Beverly’s Hot Tip For Building Resilience and Celebrating Telecommuter Appreciation Week:
+Beverly’s Tips For Building Resilience and Celebrating Telecommuter Appreciation Week:

 If you have some strategies to share – comment on this posting!